 $ sudo apk add python-dev g++ make

-You can check the support matrix to make sure your system is supported.
+You can check the Supported Components matrix to make sure your system is supported.

 $ pip install appoptics-apm